Emilywang98/Emilywang98/README.md

 ### Hi there!! 👋

 My name is Emily and I'm currently a MENG Software Engineering student at the University of Calgary!
+I currently live in Calgary and you can contact me via LinkedIn!
+[I'm an inline-style link with title](https://www.google.com "Google's Homepage")

 <!--
 **Emilywang98/Emilywang98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.